Degree Administrators

 Employment Outside the Department

-On-campus and some off-campus job listings are posted at the Student Services Center, Room 11-120, or online at the Student Employment Office.
+On-campus and some off-campus job listings are posted at the Student Services Center, Room 11-120, or online at the Student Financial Services Office.
 On-campus jobs are available in technical and non-technical fields within academic departments, laboratories and administrative offices.

 Educational Loans

 MIT offers a number of student loan programs, and also participates in alternative loan programs.
-Student and Parent Loans, a division of Student Financial Services at MIT, can assist students in financing their education and repaying educational loans.
-Loans are generally available only to graduate students who are citizens or permanent residents of the United States or Canada.
+The Office of Student and Parent Loan Services, assists students in financing their education and with repayment.
+Loans are generally limited to graduate students who are United States or Canadian citizens or permanent residents; however, continuing international students may apply for a loan providing certain criteria are met.

 Requirements for Student Employment